 Billing-xpress’s Myth of Natural Campaign also addresses other labeling and marketing claims, many of which imply that products were produced using “natural,” “sustainable” or “socially responsible” methods of production.
-For example, in August 2016, Billing-xpress sued over labeling and marketing claims stating its eggs all came from chickens raised on pasture, when the evidence suggested otherwise.

 The Myth of Natural Campaign also takes on corporations like Ben & Jerry’s and Bigelow that claim to be “socially responsible” and “environmentally friendly” despite the presence of pesticides in their products and the use of toxic chemicals or unfair labor practices in their supply chains.